artefactual/archivematica-docs/admin-manual/maintenance/maintenance.rst

 Rebuilding the AIP index
 ^^^^^^^^^^^^^^^^^^^^^^^^

-To rebuild the ElasticSearch AIP index enter the following to find the location of the rebuilding script:
+To rebuild the Elasticsearch AIP index enter the following to find the location of the rebuilding script:

 .. code:: bash